-The fact that you're squatting doesn't mean that you have no control over who lives with you.
-Many squatting households, exercise strict control over who lives with them, but remember that squatting often provides a refuge for less 'together' people who might otherwise be locked up in repressive institutions like mental hospitals.
-Think carefully before you exclude anyone.
-Everyone has a right to a home - that's the basic principle of the squatting movement.
+The fact that you're squatting, doesn't mean that you have no control over who actually lives with you, either in the same house or flat or even block of flats.
+Some people have exercised tight control over who squats with them, particularly in closed blocks of flats, but it's important to remember that squatting often provides a refuge for less 'together' people who might otherwise be locked up in repressive institutions like mental hospitals.
+Think very carefully before you exclude anyone - are they really impossible to live with, where will they go, what will happen to them?
+Everyone has the right to a home - that's the basic principle of the squatting movement.

-There are no easy answers to these problems, but one way to start can be to form a group and get everyone involved.
-If you're prepared to put a bit of time and enthusiasm into getting the squat off the ground, you'll probably find other people joining.
-Have a look at ORGANISING for ideas on forming a group and some of the things other squatters have done.
+There are no easy answers to these problems, but one way to start can be to form a group and work to get everyone involved in one way or another.
+Work doesn't always mean 'hard labour': getting together with other people to do things can be stimulating and exciting.
+You don't have to spend all your time hassling with the problems, there's fun as well.
+And what about setting up a community eafe, swap-shop or making a playground for the children?
+If you're prepared to put a bit of time and enthusiasm into getting the squat off the ground, you'll probably find other people joining in, Have a look at ORGANISING for some ideas on forming a group and some of the things other squatters have done.